lucas-santoni/blog.geographer.fr/content/prisma-graphql-api.md

 description: Learn how to build a production ready GraphQL API endpoint using Prisma.
 This tutorial is aimed at beginners and covers all the basics.
 ---

-**Before we start!** This article is a guest post by my friend and collegue Gabriel Colson.
+**Before we start!** This article is a guest post by my friend Gabriel Colson.
 Here are his links:

 * [GitHub](http://github.com/gabrielcolson)
 * [LinkedIn](https://www.linkedin.com/in/gabriel-colson/)

-Do not hesitate to reach out to him if you have any questions!
+Please, do not hesitate to reach out to him if you have any questions!
+Also, Grabriel is **currently available for freelance work**.

 ***